Skip to content

 super().__init__()

 The first step is to define a CallController subclass.
-The CallController implements a few callback functions that steer the voice experience during the call.
-You can think of Guava as providing the Agent, and your CallController is the expert coach, whispering in the Agent's ear as they handle the call.
+The CallController implements callback functions that steer the voice experience in real-time during the call.
+You can think of Guava as providing the Agent, and your CallController as the expert coach, whispering in the Agent's ear as they handle the call.

 Since we want our bot to provide truthful answers to the customer's questions, the Agent will invoke the on_question function any time the user asks something that can't be inferred from context alone.
-We'll receive the question in natural language, and we are then free to use any technologies and tools at our disposal to return the answer.
-The Agent will continue to be responsive and attentive to the conversation while waiting for our response, so we are not latency-constrained in our on_question implementation.
+You'll receive the question in natural language, and you are then free to use any technologies and tools at your disposal to return the answer.
+The Agent will continue to be responsive and attentive to the conversation while waiting for your response, so you are not latency-constrained in your on_question implementation.

 from guava.examples.example_data import PROPERTY_INSURANCE_POLICY